elementor/elementor-developers-docs/src/deprecations/deprecated-argument.md

 }
 ```

-After 8 major versions the code will look like this:
+After eight major versions, the code will look like this:

 ```php
 class Items_Manager {